Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 -- [http://redwood.gatsbyhouse.com/quake/1096.html](https://web.archive.org/web/19970327200948/http://redwood.gatsbyhouse.com/quake/1096.html) (archived March 27 1997)

-This version of the bot was shared on the "Toolkit For Quake (QTool_0197)" CDROM in the /QUAKEC/BOTS/ directory.
+This version of the bot was shared on the "[Toolkit For Quake (QTool_0197)](https://www.quaddicted.com/files/commercial/)" CDROM in the /QUAKEC/BOTS/ directory.

 The "/QUAKEC/BOTS/00_INDEX.TXT" file on the CD records the timestamps of the file, likely matching the timestamps of the files when uploaded to ftp.cdrom.com.

 	reaprb07.txt    9930 10-25-96  Description for reaprb07.zip
 	reaprb07.zip  157750 10-25-96  See description above.

-A copy of this release is also on the "Shareware Extravaganza 8 (Disk 8)" CDROM collection on CD 2, archived on textfiles.com.
+A copy of this release is also on the "[Shareware Extravaganza 8 (Disk 8)](https://archive.org/details/Shareware_Extravaganza_8_Most_Significant_Bits)" CDROM collection on CD 2 in the /gamapog2/ directory.

 Other BBS-based released of quake mods include this release including BOTZQU released as BOTZQU01.ZIP and BOTZQU02.ZIP that contains the reaper, zeus bot, and other mods, described as "BOTZ 'N STUFF FOR QUAKE".
 It is also included in QLAB released in a series of files from QLAB01.ZIP to QLAB07.ZIP, described as "QUAKE-LAB".